dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 ## eBPF Kernel Probes (kprobes)

-Regular and raw eBPF tracepoints might in fact be sufficient for your use case, but their main limitation is that they are limited to a set of predefined hook points (and perf events) in the kernel, disallowing you to trace arbitrary kernel events.
+Regular and raw eBPF tracepoints might in fact be sufficient for your use case, but their main limitation is that they are limited to a set of predefined hook points in the kernel, disallowing you to trace arbitrary kernel events.

 Kprobes alleviate this by allowing dynamic hooks into any kernel function, including within function body, not just at the start or return.